 The Critics’ Choice is designed to give rising photographers the best opportunities to break into the global market.
 Their jury is made up of internationally known photographers, publications, festivals, museums, and art galleries.

 The Annual Smithsonian.com Photo Contest has a grand prize of $2,500.
 Winning submissions are shown off on the Smithsonian website and also appear in the Smithsonian Magazine.

 Check out our list of the best photography contests for a few more ideas of where to submit!

 8. Make the Most of Your Social Media

-Encourage people to promote your business on Facebook.
-One way to do this is hold a contest.
-For example, you could offer a free portrait shoot as the prize, and ask people to post about why they need professional portraits and include a link to your page in their posts.
+- Encourage people to promote your business on Facebook.
+One way to do this is to hold a contest.
+For example, you could do this by offering a free portrait shoot as the prize and ask people to include a link to your website in their posts.

-Embed your Instagram feed on your online portfolio.
-This lets you take advantage of your Instagram feed to keep your online portfolio as current as possible.
+- Embed your Instagram feed on your online portfolio.
+Doing this lets you take advantage of your Instagram feed to keep your online portfolio as current as possible.